g-leech/argmin-gravitas/_posts/2023-09-25-darkmatter.markdown

 <br><br>

 <h4>Precision of form</h4>
 Fiber bundles invented by mathematicians 60 years before they were needed for gauge theory.
 Perfect.
-This happens a lot.
+This happens a lot.<br><br>

-> That non-Abelian gauge fields are conceptually identical to ideas in the beautiful theory of fiber bundles, developed by mathematicians without reference to the physical world, was a great marvel to me.
+<blockquote>That non-Abelian gauge fields are conceptually identical to ideas in the beautiful theory of fiber bundles, developed by mathematicians without reference to the physical world, was a great marvel to me.
 In 1975 I discussed my feelings with Chern, and said 'this is both thrilling and puzzling, since you mathematicians dreamed up these concepts out of nowhere'.
 He immediately protested: 'No, no. These concepts were not dreamed up.
-They were natural and real.'
+They were natural and real.' </blockquote>

 <br><br>